Mekino05/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Write a function that prints a string, followed by a new line, to stdout. prototype; void _puts(char *str); FYI; the standard library provides a similar function; puts.
-Run man puts to learn more
+Write a function that prints a string, in reverse, followed by a new line. prototype; void print_rev(char *s);